fvangef/mlgsc/README.md

 MLGSC - Maximum-likelihood  general sequence classifier
 =====

-MLGSC is a set of programs for classifying sequences according to OTU.
-It consists of the following:
+MLGSC is a set of programs for classifying sequences into taxa (in other words, recognizing taxa from sequences).
+The classifier is trained using reference sequences from a user-specified conserved region (e.g., a gene) as well as a phylogeny of the taxa of interest.

+The package consists of the following:

 * `mlgsc_train`: trains a classifier using an alignment and a phylogenetic tree
 * `mlgsc`: classifies unknown sequences according to a classifier produced by